MargotBelot/HieraticAI/notebooks/README.md

 # Hieroglyph Detection Notebooks

-This directory contains comprehensive Jupyter notebooks that walk through the complete hieroglyph detection pipeline.
+This directory contains Jupyter notebooks that walk through the complete hieroglyph detection pipeline.
 Each notebook focuses on a specific aspect of the project and can be run independently.

 ## Notebook Overview